Metrics Beginner

 How do I increase average order value?

-The five highest-impact AOV tactics: (1) Order-value-based free shipping threshold — 'Add €12 more for free shipping' increases average basket size.
-(2) Product upsells — offer a premium version or add-on at checkout.
-(3) Cross-sells — 'Customers who bought X also bought Y.' (4) Product bundles — bundle related items at a slight discount.
+The five highest-impact AOV tactics: (1) Order-value-based free shipping threshold — 'Add €12 more for free shipping' increases average basket size by 10–30% when set 15–20% above current AOV.
+(2) Product upsells — offer a premium version or meaningful add-on at checkout.
+(3) Cross-sells — 'Customers who bought X also bought Y' powered by actual co-purchase data.
+(4) Product bundles — bundle related items at a slight discount (10–15%) to increase perceived value.
 (5) Quantity discounts — 'Buy 3, save 15%.'
-These work because they target buyers who have already decided to purchase, so the resistance is lower.
+These work because they target buyers who have already decided to purchase.

 What is the relationship between AOV and conversion rate?